Nematopsis: Morphology and anatomy

-In general, adult extracellular Nematopsis (sporadins) are milky-white in color, and associate as groups of two caudo-frontally, with one cell's anterior side contacting the other's posterior (Prasadan and Janardana, 2001).
-The two cells are associated linearly and range from around 150-200 μm in length (Prasadan and Janardana 2001).
-Nuclei are generally spherical to ovoid and each associated cell possesses a single nucleus (Prasadan and Janardana 2001).
+In general, adult extracellular Nematopsis (sporadins) are milky-white in color, and associate as groups of two caudo-frontally, with one cell's anterior side contacting the other's posterior.
+The two cells are associated linearly and range from around 150-200 μm in length.
+Nuclei are generally spherical to ovoid and each associated cell possesses a single nucleus.
 Apicomplexan parasites such as Nematopsis have specialized organelles called rhoptries.
-These are unique secretory organelles that store phospholipids and cholesterol and are used for rapid mitotic events needed for dispersal of infectious cells (Coppens 2005).
+These are unique secretory organelles that store phospholipids and cholesterol and are used for rapid mitotic events needed for dispersal of infectious cells.

-The gametocyst of Nematopsis, the cyst in which gametes are produced in gregarines, is spherical and around 110-160 μm in diameter (Prasadan and Janardana 2001).
-They are generally found in close contact with host tissue (gastro-intestinal tract, gills or mantle) (Prasadan and Janardana 2001).
+The gametocyst of Nematopsis, the cyst in which gametes are produced in gregarines, is spherical and around 110-160 μm in diameter.
+They are generally found in close contact with host tissue (gastro-intestinal tract, gills or mantle).
 The surface of the gametocyst is wrinkled and has a central pore at one pole.
 Inside the gametocytes are many gymnospores and membranous sacs.
-The gymnospores are composed of many radially arranged, cone-shaped sporozoites, the infective agent that infects a target host (Galinski and Barnwell 2012).
-At the sporozoite rostral end there is an oval nucleus, rough endoplasmic reticulum, mitochondria and secretory granules (Tuntuwaranuruk et al. 2015).
+The gymnospores are composed of many radially arranged, cone-shaped sporozoites, the infective agent that infects a target host.
+At the sporozoite rostral end there is an oval nucleus, rough endoplasmic reticulum, mitochondria and secretory granules.

-The oocyst of Nematopsis contains a single uni-nucleated vermiform sporozoite (Prasadan and Janardana 2001).
-It is ellipsoidal in shape and found along myofibrils of host tissue (Abdel-Baki et al. 2012).
-The oocysts is encapsulate in a thick hyaline wall (Abdel-Baki et al. 2012).
-The oocyst is resistant to destruction within the host due to its thick protective wall (Clopton 2002).
+The oocyst of Nematopsis contains a single uni-nucleated vermiform sporozoite.
+It is ellipsoidal in shape and found along myofibrils of host tissue.
+The oocysts is encapsulate in a thick hyaline wall.
+The oocyst is resistant to destruction within the host due to its thick protective wall.

 Life cycle

-Crustacean Host
+Crustacean host

-Nematopsis undergoes growth, gametogenesis, sexual recombination, and zygote formation in its crustacean host (i.e. crab) and produces gymnospores that go on to infect molluscan hosts (Clopton 2002).
-The crustacean becomes infected after ingesting an oocyst (Clopton 2002).
-Once ingested sporozoites migrate to the intestine, attach to epithelial cells and grow, growth to maturity takes around 14–21 days (Clopton 2002).
-Mature cells then associate to form sporadins and migrate to the crustacean's rectum, where they reproduce and form gametocysts (Clopton 2002).
-Zygotes divide to form sporozoites within the gametocysts, forming the gymnospores, the gametocyst ruptures and releases gymnospores through the crabs anus into the surrounding water (Clopton 2002).
+Nematopsis undergoes growth, gametogenesis, sexual recombination, and zygote formation in its crustacean host (i.e. crab) and produces gymnospores that go on to infect molluscan hosts.
+The crustacean becomes infected after ingesting an oocyst.
+Once ingested sporozoites migrate to the intestine, attach to epithelial cells and grow, growth to maturity takes around 14–21 days.
+Mature cells then associate to form sporadins and migrate to the crustacean's rectum, where they reproduce and form gametocysts.
+Zygotes divide to form sporozoites within the gametocysts, forming the gymnospores, the gametocyst ruptures and releases gymnospores through the crabs anus into the surrounding water.

 Intermediate molluscan host

-Once feeding currents cause Nematopsis to enter its molluscan host, gymnospores first attach to the mollusc's gill or mantle depending on the species and penetrate the epithelium (Clopton 2002).
-They are then engulfed by the host's leukocytes and undergo presporonic growth (Clopton 2002).
-Once mature each sporozoite forms a resistant oocyst, which can be ingested by a crustacean host (Clopton 2002).
-Some Nematopsis species may from “heliospores” (bundles of female and male gametes) which are then transmitted to molluscs and form naked zygotes (Hatt 1931).
+Once feeding currents cause Nematopsis to enter its molluscan host, gymnospores first attach to the mollusc's gill or mantle depending on the species and penetrate the epithelium.
+They are then engulfed by the host's leukocytes and undergo presporonic growth.
+Once mature each sporozoite forms a resistant oocyst, which can be ingested by a crustacean host.
+Some Nematopsis species may from “heliospores” (bundles of female and male gametes) which are then transmitted to molluscs and form naked zygotes.